paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-130-national-affordable-housing.md

 ### Statutory Notes

 #### References in Text
 The Housing and Community Development Act of 1974, referred to in text, is Pub.
 L. 93–383, Aug.
 22, 1974, 88 Stat.
-633, as amended.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-069-community-development.md#section-5301) and Tables.
+633. For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-069-community-development.md#section-5301) and Tables.

 The McKinney-Vento Homeless Assistance Act, referred to in text, is Pub.
 L. 100–77, July 22, 1987, 101 Stat.
 482, which is classified principally to chapter 119 (§ 11301 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 11301 of this title](./chapter-119-homeless-assistance.md#section-11301) and Tables.